thatstoasty/prism/README.md

 ### Features

 - Introduce persistent flags and commands to `Command` struct
-- Add support for shorthand command flags.
+- Add support for flags that don't need a value set, just passing of a flag.
+Like `--help`.
 - Map --help flag to configurable help function.
 - Positional and custom arguments.
 - Figure out how to return mutable references.